hilton/hilton.github.com/blog/_posts/2018-06-29-startup-ideas-apps.md

 App that searches social media to find and credit the original source of the popular new jokes that immediately get ripped off

 A version of Twitter for people writing in Dutch and German that allows 50% more characters.

+Twitter/Facebook client that automatically hides fake news stories and hoaxes that have already been debunked by [Snopes](https://www.snopes.com).

 ## Eating and drinking